phraust1612/wowAuctionTrading/README.md

 # wowAuctionTrading
-wow Auction trading project using RL
+World of Warcraft auction trading project using deep learning (reinforcement learning) The goal is to earn more golds as much as possible from given limited golds.